ALucek/NeedleInAVidStack/README.md

 4. Click "Convert Videos to Audio" to convert your videos to the proper Audio format

-5. Click "Analyze Audio Files" to start the analysis
+5. Click "Analyze Audio Files" to run the analysis

 ### API Configuration